 By Luis Cervino

 Luis Cervino is a maxillofacial surgeon in Torreon, Coahuila, Mexico, where he resides with his wife, Rocio, and their two sons.
-He has been a CBMC/CPEC member in Mexico since 1997, and has been translating Monday Manna from English into Spanish since 1999.
-His translations reach readers in Mexico and many other parts of the world.
+He has been a CBMC member in Mexico since 1997, and has been translating Monday Manna from English into Spanish since 1999.
+His translations reach readers in Spanish all over Latin America.